Corofides/Shimmer/README.md

 enough that I can use it across a range of different projects.
 The main use case for this project is to power GitHub Page sites.
 I imagine it could be used in other settings too as under the hood it's just ReactJS.

+# Pages

+Pages are composed of different widgets, these exist on a grid based layout.
+Adding a new page to the site involves setting up a few attributes for the page and then providing it with an array of widgets.
+The widgets will then be displayed in the order provided.
+The widget object should include the name of the widget, the number of rows and columns the widget will span, and any arguments the widget requires.
+These will then be

 # Posts

 The site functions as a blogging platform and can display post objects in various areas across the site.
 To set up